shree214ram/DSA/Data Structure/Tree/Self-Balancing-Tree/AVL-Tree/README.md

     // STEP 2: UPDATE HEIGHT OF THE CURRENT NODE

-    // STEP 3: GET THE BALANCE FACTOR OF THIS NODE (to check whether  this node became unbalanced)
+    // STEP 3: ROTATION:- GET THE BALANCE FACTOR OF THIS NODE (to check whether  this node became unbalanced)

         // Left Left Case
         if (balance > 1 && this.getBalance(root.left) >= 0)